open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/getting-started.md

 ## Example Application

 The following example uses a basic [Flask](https://flask.palletsprojects.com/) application.
-If you are not using Flask, that's ok — you can use OpenTelemetry Python with other web frameworks as well, such as Django and FastAPI.
+If you are not using Flask, that's OK — you can use OpenTelemetry Python with other web frameworks as well, such as Django and FastAPI.
 For a complete list of libraries for supported frameworks, see the [registry](/ecosystem/registry/?component=instrumentation&language=python).